pymor/pymor/docs/source/tutorial_basis_generation.md

 reference to a discrete functions space object inside the PDE solver instead of the dimension.

-After appending all solutions vectors to `training_data`, we can verify that `training_data` now really contains 25 vectors:
+After appending all solution vectors to `training_data`, we can verify that `training_data` now really contains 25 vectors:

 ```{code-cell} ipython3